-Doesn’t that light look awesome?!!!
-Last night after we put the kids to bed Jason helped me create this beautiful Ball jar light. for our basement hallway.
-It was so simple to do and QUICK (only took about 10 minutes)!
-Ha!
-It took more time deciding which Ball jar I wanted to use than making the light 🙂
+Last night after we put the kids to bed Jason helped me create this beautiful Ball jar light for our basement hallway.
+It was so simple to do, inexpensive & QUICK (only took about 10 minutes)!
+It actually took more time to decide which Ball jar I wanted to use than making the light 🙂

-Here is the wall sconce we bought at Lowes a few months ago to replace the light that was here previously.
-At $18.98 it definitely is a good deal:).
-Click here for the link.
+We found ours at Lowes (see it here) a few months ago to replace the light that was here previously.
+At less than $20 it was a good deal!

 Here is what we did to add the Ball jar to the wall sconce:

-Jason then traced the threaded piece that holds the lamp shaped in to the light.
+- Jason then traced the threaded piece that holds the lamp shade to the light.

-Figure out what Ball jar looks best (I chose a vintage blue one and screw it on!)
-Done!
+- Figure out what Ball jar looks best (I chose a vintage blue one)